fbpx

 Choosing The Right Kind Of Spray Paint

-To make sure that the spray paint will effectively stick on your lampshade, you must first figure out what kind of material it is made out of.
 This factor will determine the type of spray paint you should use.
-Below are some of the materials that are commonly used in lamp shades.
+Below are some of the materials that are commonly used in lampshades.

 • Fabric – the most used fabrics are made out of natural fibers like cotton and linen (suitable for casual places), as well as silk (best for formal settings).
 They’re non-flammable and are much lighter in weight compared to other materials.

-• Metal - metal is often categorized as a modern design of lampshade.
-Due to its mirror-like surface, the light reflects powerfully downwards in one direction.
-This is perfect for task lighting.
+• Metal—Metal is often categorized as a modern lampshade design.
+Due to its mirror-like surface, the light reflects powerfully downwards in one direction, making it perfect for task lighting.

 • Glass – this kind of lampshade can defuse colors and can imitate stained-glass windows in churches.
 This material is often designed in sophisticated patterns and colors which makes it capable of being a focal point in a room once it is nicely presented.